vv9k/pkger/README.md

 ]
 ```
  - ### build
-   - All build steps presented as a list of string
+   - All build steps presented as a list of strings
    - Steps will be executed with a working directory set to `$PKGER_BLD_DIR`
    - To execute a command only in a container with specific image/images you can write:
      - `pkger%:centos8 echo 'test'` for a single image
      - `pkger%:{centos8,debian10} echo 'test'` or `pkger%:{centos8, debian10} echo 'test'` for multiple images
-   - After successfully running all steps **pkger** will assemble the final artifact from `$PKGER_BLD_DIR` directory
+   - After successfully running all steps **pkger** will assemble the final package from `$PKGER_BLD_DIR` directory
 ```
 [build]
 steps = [